xat/contao-rpc/README.md

 and extendable.
 This means if you need something other then JSON-RPC, in most cases it should be easy to implement using contao-rpc as your base.

+## Example

+We have a basic GUI which uses contao-rpc.
+You can check it out [here](http://xat.github.com/contao-rpc-example/).

 ## Use Cases

 * Building any kind of Frontend GUI using Contao as Backend.
 E.g.: Native mobile Apps, JavaScript Apps, Flash Apps, Java Apps,....